impronen/odin-curriculum/javascript/javascript_in_the_real_world/clean_code_continued.md

 ### Introduction

 We touched on the basics of what it means to write clean code all the way back in [Foundations](https://www.theodinproject.com/lessons/foundations-clean-code).
 In that lesson, we discussed how you might get lost in your own code.
-It might have felt like a silly notion at the time, but probably by now, you've already had experience with that.
-Same thing has probably happened with a lot of things we covered back then, wether you remember them or not.
+It might have felt like a silly notion at the time, but probably by now, you've probably already had experience with that.

-This lesson is an invitation to take a glance back at that earlier lesson for reminders and an opportunity to learn some cool new tricks that can make your code cleaner and just _better_.
+This lesson is an opportunity to learn some cool new tricks that can make your code cleaner and just _better_.

 Sound good?
 Let's go!